 - 1. How does the Institutional Assessment Plan support our institutional mission and goals? - 2.
-To what extent does the administration provide support creating the culture of assessment?

-- 3. How do we evidence that our academic programs help our students achieve their personal and professional goals? - 4.
+How does the governance structure provide support to the process of institutional assessment?
+What action have we taken to develop a training program in assessment for faculty and administration? - 3.
+How do we evidence that our academic programs help our students achieve their personal and professional goals? - 4.
 How do we incorporate the assessment outcomes in institutional renovation plans, the strategic plan, and in the prioritizing and resource allocation process?
 How are the outcomes used to improve academic programs? - 5.
 How do we evidence the use of our student learning assessment outcomes in the educational offering, the General Education Program, and related educational activities?
 To what extent do we document student success? - 6.
-How adequate are faculty efforts to assess student learning?
+How adequate are our physical facilities to encourage and support student learning?

-Self-Study Calendar
+Self -Study Calendar